Available from: http://fairfield2002.smugmug.com/gallery/914156/1

 got lots of new-found respect.

-The encore was "Sunshine", and honestly, the ending
+The encore was "Sunshine", and honestly, the ending jam, was so

 good, that it blew everyone's mind, and Clapton played like he was